Remix vs Next.js Comparison

 Next.js comes with styled-jsx as a default CSS in JS solution and has support for importing global CSS and CSS Modules.

 Remix doesn't come with built-in support for any CSS in JS solution or another styling technique.
 It has support to import CSS files and it provides a unique hashed URL.
-This URLs can be returned from the links function in route module to load that specific stylesheet.
+This URLs can be returned from the links function in a route module to load that specific stylesheet.
+This lets you load different stylesheets based on the route instead of creating a single huge CSS file, that you can still do if you prefer.

 Page and Data Preload